eristoddle/zen-notebook/README.md

 get more familiar with one framework then I can survey the others.
 Once I am sure I have a beta version and know how I want the final application is structured, I can make a better choice among the various JavaScript frameworks.
 Currently leaning toward React.js.
+* I am now using grunt to concat and minify the js and css instead of head.js.
+It seemed the windows versions of the software had an issue loading the javascript files in the correct order or something.
+Only a windows issue that I solved by concatenating the js files.

 ##Software Features I May Emulate